sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 Building and running a singularity container
 ================================

 In this section we show how to build a singularity container use it to run code in its environment.
-There is extensive documentation from singularity itself `here <https://docs.sylabs.io/guides/3.10/user-guide/index.html>`_.
+There is extensive documentation from singularity itself `here <https://docs.sylabs.io/guides/latest/user-guide/index.html>`_.

+The steps in this section are done on GPU nodes, to ensure availability of the drivers, which may be needed in some compilation steps.

 Building directly from dockerhub
 ================================